 When working with the time slider, you may want to step through time in monthly increments, even though each month has a different number of days.
 There are two ways you can set up the time slider to do this depending on the results you want.

 Set the time slider to see all the days in each month

 Use time snapping to see all the days in each month.
-For example, you might want to look at all the properties that were sold in January, then February, then March, and so on.
+For example, you may want to look at all the properties that were sold in January, then February, then March, and so on.

 - To enable time filtering in the view, click the Enable Time button in the View group on the Time tab.

 - In the Snapping group, check the Time Snapping option and set the units to Months by expanding the Time Step Interval drop-down list.

 - In the Current Time group, set Span to the number of months you want to see at a time.

 For the monthly property sales example, you would set this to 1 month.
 To see quarterly sales, you could set the span to 3 months.

 - In the same group, click the End Included button to switch the end time state to End Excluded .
 This ensures that the visible time span includes values less than but not including the end time, meaning it excludes the first day of the next month.